someengineering/resoto.com/src/pages/about.md

 By now, Resoto covers the major global ([AWS](https://aws.amazon.com), [GCP](https://console.cloud.google.com), [Azure](https://azure.microsoft.com), [Alibaba](https://www.alibabacloud.com)), specialized ([DigitalOcean](https://digitalocean.com), [Oracle](https://oracle.com), [IBM](https://cloud.ibm.com), etc.), and private/hybrid clouds such as [VMWare](https://cloud.vmware.com) and [Red Hat](https://cloud.redhat.com).

-We've expanded beyond the cloud, and also collect metadata from other infrastructure such as IoT devices—[Raspberry Pi](https://raspberrypi.org), industrial appliances, etc. Either directly, or through community-supported plug-ins.
+We've expanded beyond the cloud, and also collect metadata from other infrastructure such as IoT devices—[Raspberry Pi](https://raspberrypi.org), industrial appliances, etc. Either directly, or through community-supported plugins.
 If something has an IP address, we can collect metadata and metrics—and that opens up new (vertical) use cases.
 Cloud computing is not the only infrastructure where it's useful to be able to search, query resources, build workflows or have metrics and have event triggers.
 In short, reacting to changes.
 Something changes, and you want to be able to react to it.
 That's useful for any digital infrastructure.

 Say the valves of a fertilizer plant have embedded sensors.
 The sensors only have an analog serial interface and are not connected to the Internet.
 If the plant operator retrofits each valve with a [Raspberry Pi](https://raspberrypi.org), then Resoto collects data from both the Pis and the sensors, and integrates them into the overall company infrastructure graph.
 The plant operator builds the Resoto plug-in for the valves and defines the valve-specific primitives / attributes (e.g. `pressure`, `throughput`, `temperature`) to collect, in addition to any applicable common attributes (e.g. `atime`, `ctime`).
 Resoto provides an [MQTT](https://mqtt.org) bridge that integrates with existing IoT infrastructure and allows attribute updates via an industry standard protocol.